Hispanic and Latino athletes in American sports: Some dominant Latino MLB players

-Roberto Clemente, born in Puerto Rico, is arguably the best right fielder and possibly one of the game's best players.
-He had 12 All-Star selections and 12 Gold Glove Awards.
+Roberto Clemente, born in Puerto Rico, had 12 All-Star selections and 12 Gold Glove Awards.
 He was also two-time World Series Champion, National League MVP in 1966, and World Series MVP in 1971.
-The Pittsburgh eventually retired his number, #21.
-Not only was he a great player on field, but off of the field he was a National hero.
+The Pittsburgh Pirates eventually retired his number, #21.
 He died in a plane crash while on a relief mission to Nicaragua.

 Alex Rodriguez, born in the United States, is of Dominican descent.
 He is one of the highest paid Latinos in the MLB.
 He has 12 All-Star selections, 10 Silver Hugger Awards, two Gold Glove Awards, and four AL Hank Aaron Awards.
 He is a three-time AL MVP and a World Series Champion.

 Manny Ramirez, born in the Dominican Republic, is one of the best players in the MLB today.
 He has 12 All-Star selections, nine Silver Slugger Awards, and two AL Hank Aaron Awards.
 He is a World Series MVP, a two-time World Series Champion.
 He has also led the AL in batting average, home runs, and runs batted (each in different years).

-For Latinos, playing in the MLB is for many things.
-It is for the fame, the money, the love of the game, but above all it is a way to fit in and find an identity.